On this page, you will find important information regarding my following policies:

 5) If, in the rare instance that an instrument is damaged in shipping, we won't leave you out in the cold.
 We fully insure and will do our best to help

-option to exchange an instrument for another.
+option to exchange an instrument for another if possible.

 GuitarsJapan Payment Policy...